ubikasec/ubika-waap-extra/use-cases/Security/Block_Websocket_Binary_Opcode/README.md

 However _binary_ frames are not handled by the WAF.
 Therefore the latter doesn't have any control on what is transmitted as `Websocket` _binary_ data.

 To overcome this issue, this use-case is created to block all the _binary_ frames by exploiting their `Opcode` header value.

+You can also see another use case: [Block the Binary-based Websocket using the SWF UTF-8 valid checker](../Block_Websocket_Binary_Regexp)

 # SWF Block Websocket Binary Opcode
 Each `Websocket` frame has a header called the `opcode`, the latter can have the following values: